kservices/gBridge-doc/source/selfHosted/hostItYourself.rst

    :alt: Account linking login page.
    :figclass: align-center

    You should see the page used for account linking.
+Do not login here!
+This step is just to make sure that you are able to access the login page.

 Congratulations
 ~~~~~~~~~~~~~~~~~

 **Your gBridge instance should now work a treat!**.
 You can continue with logging in in your Google Home account, have a look at the :ref:`getting started chapter <gettingStarted>`.

+When opening the Google Home app, you should see your newly configured smart home provider, prefixed with :code:`[test]`.
+When you click on your provider, you should see the login screen, where you might enter your credentials for linking.